 With the rm command you can remove (unlink) files and folders from your hard drive.
 But what about a whole lot of nested folders too?
 Especially if each folder set contains subsequent files and mismatched data.
 The option -r will recursively flip through all subsequent files and folders to remove the data and directories.

 If you add in the -f option this forces the prompt to stay within your commands and not prompt you for any dialog.
 There is no return output and will bypass nonexistent files in all sub-directories.
 The whole command in action may look like this:

 rmdir -r -f /home/you/documents/mydir1/2009

 2. Connecting to a Database

 When you are accessing a website backend system frequently you’ll want to ensure a safe connection is created.
 This goes double for database connections where website and user information is stored.
-But if you’re working with a local database install you can probably get away with a lot less security requirements.
+But if you’re working with a local database installed you can probably get away with a lot less security requirements.

 Depending on the system you are using there will be different syntax to adjust.
 The basic call to connect into a database is still generally the same.
 You will need the name of the database you’re accessing, your username, password, and possibly the database hostname(usually localhost).
 I’ve added two shell commands to connect into, one for MySQL and the other for Sybase.

 Here you would simply hit enter with no password provided.
 Then if the shell command successfully accesses that database and host it’ll prompt for your password.
 Enter this on the new line and hit enter again.
 MySQL will welcome you upon success.